vakwetu/rca-mcp/CONTRIBUTING.md

 Setting up a local Opik server is super easy.
 Just follow the instructions at [Local Deployment](https://www.comet.com/docs/opik/self-host/local_deployment/)

 #### Opik Server on Fedora 42 with docker-podman
-To run Opik server on Fedora 42 with docker-podman, follow these steps:
+To run Opik server on Fedora 42 with podman-docker, follow these steps:

 1. Install podman:
     ```bash